Projects

 Make sure you visit circomlib, where 90% of circom cryptographic utilities are!

-Devconnect Amsterdam 2022 Circom-ECDSA Demo
+Devconnect Amsterdam 2022 Circom-ECDSA Demoarrow-up-right

-0xParc Blog Post
+0xParc Blog Postarrow-up-right

 Circomlib provides everything you could need if you choose to use EdDSA.
 For context, EdDSA is much more efficient to compute in a circuit than ECDSA.
 Nonetheless there are cases where ECDSA may be needed inside a snark for which this project provides necessary Circom components.

-Circom generally uses Baby Jubjub, a Twisted Edwards curve over the BLS12-381 scalar field.
+Circom generally uses Baby Jubjubarrow-up-right, a Twisted Edwards curve over the BLS12-381 scalar field.
 If you don't understand what this means, chances are you won't need this library.
 If you have a specific need to use the Curve25519, this library will facilitate research and testing.
 The project is not rated for production use, and employing it as is for critical applications may result in failures of the cryptosystem.

 Like ECDSA, the keccak-256 hash function standard on Ethereum is inefficient to compute, and algorithms like MiMC or Poseidon have arisen as circuit-friendly alternatives.
 If your snark is dependent on the keccak-256 hash built into Solidity, this project provides a capable component.